-An individual who has been convicted of DUI may "appeal" his or her case.
+An individual who has been convicted of DUI may "appeal" his or her case in some instances.
 In a DUI appeal, the convicted offender asks a higher court to review certain aspects of the case for legal error, as to either the conviction itself or the sentence imposed.

 In a DUI appeal, the defendant (now called the "appellant") argues that, based on key legal mistakes which affected the jury's decision and/or the sentence imposed, the case should be dismissed or the appellant should be re-tried or re-sentenced.